 Although it is challenging to move to stage 3, the authors-Oncica & Candea-underline that moving from stage 3 to stage 4 (Integrated Strategy) marks "a real qualitative leap: it requires the ability to link market opportunities with corporate responsibilities" (ibid.18).
 This is a challenging stage demanding "creative destruction" leaps by innovative discontinuity of existing industrial processes and product design enriched by sustainability values (Willard 2005, 29).
 "Moving from stage 3 to stage 4 requires internalizing sustainability notions in profound ways, both personally and organizationally. [...]
 Sustainability-based thinking, perspectives and behavior are integrated into everyday operating procedures and the culture of organization" (ibid.).
 According to Willard (2005), companies in stage 4 and stage 5: Mission/Purpose look similar but differ with their motivation.
-"Stage 4 companies 'do the right things' (ibid.).
-Moving from stage 3 through stage 4 and 5 requires not only Schumpeterian "creative destructors"- entrepreneurs-but also visionary leaders who are able to articulate an ambitious vision for the firm, and also mobilize employees to follow its new mission toward reaching new values and establishing a new corporate culture embracing sustainability.
+"Stage 4 companies 'do the right things' so that they are successful businesses.
+Stage 5 companies are successful businesses so that they can continue to 'do the right things'" (ibid.).
+Moving from stage 3 through stage

+4 and 5 requires not only Schumpeterian "creative destructors"-entrepreneurs-but also visionary leaders who are able to articulate an ambitious vision for the firm, and also mobilize employees to follow its new mission toward reaching new values and establishing a new corporate culture embracing sustainability.
 This deep business transformation is a complex, risky and time consuming process.
 Education can facilitate the expansion of currently limited HC with the leadership knowledge, skills and attitudes to embrace sustainability.